-For example, roll overprotection structures (ROP), falling object protection structures (FOPS) and operator protection structures (OPS)) are present, and/or where equipment has a built in timber grab, but no cab, an adequate swivel stops or other protection is fitted to protect the operator during loading.
+For example, roll overprotection structures (ROP), falling object protection structures (FOPS) and operator protection structures (OPS) are present, and/or where equipment has a built in timber grab, but no cab, an adequate swivel stops or other protection is fitted to protect the operator during loading.

 In addition, training on the safe working of all equipment purchased is mandatory and submission of evidence of completing this training, e.g. the relevant training certificates, with your grant claim is required.
+This may be eligible for grant support as part of your application, please discuss with Scottish Forestry in advance.